 - For Mac users, the following are recommended:

 - Java plugin 1.4.1 or higher

-While most course communication is done within ANGEL, NNU's online course management platform, additional communication is done through email.
+While most course communication is done within Canvas, NNU's online course management platform, additional communication is done through email.
 While students likely have other email accounts, they are assigned an NNU email account, which they are expected to check on a daily basis for communication with other students, professors, or other campus sectors.

 Microsoft Word & PowerPoint

 In order to read files that are frequently included in courses, students will need to view some documents created with Microsoft Word and PowerPoint.
 Often, these products are pre-installed when computers are purchased.
 Students who do not desire to use Word or PowerPoint can download free viewer programs for each application below:

 Students will be creating various assignments for online courses that will require a word processor.
 Given that all of our faculty use Microsoft Word, students are strongly encouraged to use it as well.
 Students using any other program such as Works or WordPerfect must save their files as Word 2003 (.doc) files before uploading them in Canvas.